Services

 Eating disorder

-These include disorders in which are caused by exposure to a traumatic or stressful event.
-Traumatic or stressful events could include violent crime, motor vehicle accidents, military combat or natural disasters.
-Disorders include reactive attachment disorder, post-traumatic disorder, acute stress disorder, and adjustment disorder.
-Treatment includes using psychotherapy such as eye movement desensitization and reprocessing, cognitive therapy, behavioral therapy, and psychotropic medications.
+Trauma and stressor-related disorders are mental health conditions triggered by exposure to a traumatic or highly stressful event.
+These events may include violent crime, motor vehicle accidents, military combat, or natural disasters.
+Common disorders in this category include reactive attachment disorder, post-traumatic stress disorder (PTSD), acute stress disorder, and adjustment disorder.

 Trauma